 Included Mounting Adapters

-The optional CAB-DCU-T1 and CAB-DCU-T2 series USB and trigger cables allow to using the additional trigger input and output ports (T1 and T2) of these cameras together with the USB2.0 connection.
-Via input trigger the exposure and readout/transfer events of the camera can be initiated.
-Via output trigger external events like strobe lights can be triggered by the camera.
-The trigger configuration, i.e. the source of the input trigger and the timing for the output trigger can be set via the provided software or the LabVIEW drivers.
+The optional CAB-DCU-T1 and CAB-DCU-T2 cables can replace the standard USB connection while also enabling the use of the additional trigger input and output ports of these cameras.
+The exposure and readout/transfer events of the camera can be initiated via the input trigger; external events like strobe lights can be triggered by the camera through the output trigger.
+The trigger configuration, i.e. the source of the input trigger and the timing for the output trigger, can be set through the provided software or the LabVIEW drivers.
 Please click here for more details about the cables and the ordering information.

 |Exposure Mode||Electronic Global Shutter|

 |Exact Sensitive Area||4.76 mm x 3.57 mm||5.95 mm x 4.76 mm|

 |Exact Optical Sensor Dimension (Diagonal)||6.0 mm (0.24")||7.6 mm (0.30")|

 |Minimum Opt.
 Power Density Required||1.4 nW/mm²||1.2 nW/mm²|